nhtnhan/nhtnhan.github.io/cv.md

   </thead>
 </table>
 - Assist on the development of SoundHunters Project to personalize learning of Cree Sounds with User Modelling and Reinforcement Learning.
-- Develop an online form application to support custom user research flow using Django, SQL and Javascript.
+- Develop an online form application to support custom user research flow using Django, SQL, Javascript, Docker and uWSGI.
-- Deploy the web application with Docker and uWSGI.
-- Create and maintain documentation on deployment, testing, and source code.
 - Coordinate with professors, team leads, and fellow interns to successfully deliver all requirements and beyond.

 ## EDUCATION & QUALIFICATION